-off Do not perform integrals statistics

-dscf Perform integrals statistics for dscf

-mpgrad see mpgrad

-dscf parallel see PARALLEL PROCESSING
+off Do not perform integrals statistics dscf Perform integrals statistics for dscf mpgrad see mpgrad dscf parallel see PARALLEL PROCESSING

-Options dscf parallel, grad, mpgrad will be described in the related chapters.
-If statistics dscf has been given integral prescreening will be performed (which is an n^4 -step and may therefore be time-consuming) and a table of the number of stored integrals as a function of the two parameters thize and thime will be dumped.
-Afterwards, the files pace needed for the current combination of thize and thime will be written to the data group (scfintunit) and statistics dscf will be replaced by statistics off.
+Options dscf parallel, grad, mpgrad will be described in the related chapters

+If \$statistics dscf has been given integral prescreening will be performed (which is an n^4 -step and may therefore be time-consuming) and a table of the number of stored integrals as a function of the two parameters \$thize and \$thime will be dumped.
+Afterwards, the files pace needed for the current combination of \$thize and \$thime will be written to the data group (\$scfintunit) and \$statistics dscf will be replaced by \$statistics off.

-$time\ integer$
+$thime\ integer$